ArkajyotiSaha/RandomForestsGLS/README.md

 ?RFGLS_predict #(for prediction of mean functtion) ?RFGLS_predict_spatial #(for prediction of Spatial Response)
 ```
-The function input and outputs are described in detail in the reference manual documentation, available in https://cran.rstudio.com/web/packages/RandomForestsGLS/RandomForestsGLS.pdf
+The function input and outputs are described in detail in the reference manual documentation, available in https://cran.rstudio.com/web/packages/RandomForestsGLS/RandomForestsGLS.pdf .

-## Vignette
-The package vignette, available at https://cran.rstudio.com/web/packages/RandomForestsGLS/vignettes/RandomForestsGLS_user_guide.pdf demonstrates with example how the functions available in `RandomForestsGLS` can be used for non-linear regression analysis of dependent data.
-Specific functions are discussed in much detail in the code documentation of the package.

 ## Note
 Some code blocks are borrowed from the R packages: spNNGP: Spatial Regression Models for Large Datasets using Nearest Neighbor Gaussian Processes https://CRAN.R-project.org/package=spNNGP and randomForest: Breiman and Cutler's Random Forests for Classification and Regression https://CRAN.R-project.org/package=randomForest